 In order to be eligible for consideration, a scholar athlete must have a junior or senior academic standing, and have completed one full academic year at the member institution prior to the year for which the award is being received.
 The nominee must have achieved a minimum cumulative overall grade point average of 3.5 on a 4.00 scale.
 Each nomination must be endorsed by a college official (sports information director, club sports official, team advisor, or coach).

 As a competitor, the nominee must be a key starter or reserve member of their institution’s sailing team; no distinction is made between sailors who compete for teams that are considered varsity sports or club sports by their respective institution.
 The nominee must have sailed in any of the six ICSA national championship disciplines (coed doublehanded, women’s doublehanded, men’s singlehanded, women’s singlehanded, coed team racing, or match racing), in any capacity (skipper or crew), though the nominee is not required to have competed in a national championship event.

 Responsibility for submitting a nomination rests solely with the nominee and the nominee’s institution.
-In addition, each institution is limited to a maximum of three nominations.
-The 2012 All-Academic Sailing Team will be announced as soon as possible following the conclusion of the 2013 spring season.
+Institutions may nominate all student athletes who meet the nomination criteria.
+The 2013 All-Academic Sailing Team will be announced as soon as possible following the conclusion of the 2013 spring season.

 Questions can be directed to:

 mitsail // at // mit // dot // edu